Hyperthyroidism: Signs and symptoms

+Bone loss, which is associated with overt but not subclinical hyperthyroidism, may occur in 10 to 20% of patients.
+This may be due to an increase in bone remodelling and a decrease in bone density, which increases fracture risk.
+It is more common in postmenopausal women; less so in younger women and men.
+Bone disease related to hyperthyroidism was first described by Frederick von Recklinghausen, in 1891; he described the bones of a woman who died of hyperthyroidism as appearing "worm-eaten".

 Neurological manifestations can include tremors, chorea, myopathy, and in some susceptible individuals (in particular of Asian descent) periodic paralysis.
 An association between thyroid disease and myasthenia gravis has been recognized.
-Thyroid disease, in this condition, is autoimmune in nature and approximately 5% of people with myasthenia gravis also have hyperthyroidism.
-Myasthenia gravis rarely improves after thyroid treatment and the relationship between the two entities is not well understood.

-In Graves' disease, ophthalmopathy may cause the eyes to look enlarged because the eye muscles swell and push the eye forward.
+Thyroid disease, in this condition, is autoimmune in nature, and approximately 5% of people with myasthenia gravis also have hyperthyroidism.
+Myasthenia gravis rarely improves after thyroid treatment and the relationship between the two entities is becoming better understood over the past 15 years.In Graves' disease, ophthalmopathy may cause the eyes to look enlarged because the eye muscles swell and push the eye forward.
 Sometimes, one or both eyes may bulge.
 Some have swelling of the front of the neck from an enlarged thyroid gland (a goiter).

 Minor ocular (eye) signs, which may be present in any type of hyperthyroidism, are eyelid retraction ("stare"), extraocular muscle weakness, and lid-lag.
 In hyperthyroid stare (Dalrymple sign) the eyelids are retracted upward more than normal (the normal position is at the superior corneoscleral limbus, where the "white" of the eye begins at the upper border of the iris).
 Extraocular muscle weakness may present with double vision.
-In lid-lag (von Graefe's sign), when the person tracks an object downward with their eyes, the eyelid fails to follow the downward moving iris, and the same type of upper globe exposure which is seen with lid retraction occurs, temporarily.
+In lid-lag (von Graefe's sign), when the person tracks an object downward with their eyes, the eyelid fails to follow the downward-moving iris, and the same type of upper globe exposure which is seen with lid retraction occurs, temporarily.
 These signs disappear with treatment of the hyperthyroidism.

 Neither of these ocular signs should be confused with exophthalmos (protrusion of the eyeball), which occurs specifically and uniquely in hyperthyroidism caused by Graves' disease (note that not all exophthalmos is caused by Graves' disease, but when present with hyperthyroidism is diagnostic of Graves' disease).
 This forward protrusion of the eyes is due to immune-mediated inflammation in the retro-orbital (eye socket) fat.
 Exophthalmos, when present, may exacerbate hyperthyroid lid-lag and stare.

 Thyroid storm

-Thyroid storm is a severe form of thyrotoxicosis characterized by rapid and often irregular heart beat, high temperature, vomiting, diarrhea, and mental agitation.
+Thyroid storm is a severe form of thyrotoxicosis characterized by rapid and often irregular heartbeat, high temperature, vomiting, diarrhea, and mental agitation.
 Symptoms may not be typical in the young, old, or pregnant.
 It usually occurs due to untreated hyperthyroidism and can be provoked by infections.
 It is a medical emergency and requires hospital care to control the symptoms rapidly.
-Even with treatment, death occurs in 20% to 50% of cases.
+The mortality rate in thyroid storm is 3.6-17%, usually due to multi-organ system failure.